 Water damage can also ruin a good piece of upholstered furniture.
 If fabrics gather and trap mildew or rain, the moisture damage can cause mould, stains and watermarks.

 For outdoor upholstery, you can apply repellents or protectors to protect against stains and mildew; however these need to be reapplied at the start of every season.
-As with wood, the best way to protect your fabric is to avoid too much exposure to damaging UV rays or rain.
+As with wood, shade blinds are the best way to protect your fabric is to avoid too much exposure to damaging UV rays with or rain.

 What good is having a pergola or verandah if you can’t put furniture on it?
 It’s best to take preventive measures to ensure it doesn’t come to this.